KnowitMobile/newsapi-org/README.md

 # NewsAPI.org

-A description of this package.
+Swift implementation of a NewsAPI.org consumer.